Aniketsy/Aniketsy/README.md

 Hi, I'm Aniket 👋
 *I'm an undergraduate Computer Science student specializing in Artificial Intelligence and Machine Learning.*

-I actively contribute to open source and enjoy working on real world problems.
+I actively contribute to open source and enjoy working on mathematical problems.

 *I mainly contribute to:*